rwynn/mongofluxd/README.md

 retention = "RP1"
 # override the measurement name which defaults to the name of the MongoDB collection
 measure = "sales"
+# override the influx database name which default to the name of the MongoDB database
+database = "salesdb"

 [[measurement]]
 namespace = "db.col"